Desk with Laptop, Calculator, Files and small model of house with epc colours

 Also in the photo, we can see the cavity of the party wall which separates the two properties.
 This reveals that the party wall is a cavity wall, rather than being a solid wall, and it is not insulated.

-• 'As Built' - This means that the insulation status of the wall is the same as when it was originally constructed. (i.e. it has not changed).
+• 'As Built' - This means that the insulation status of the wall is the same as when it was originally constructed. (i.e. it has not changed, or no documentary evidence is available to prove it has changed).

-• 'Filled Cavity' - This means that cavity wall insulation has been retrofitted to the wall since it was originally constructed.
+• 'Filled Cavity' - This means that cavity wall insulation has been retrofitted to the wall, i.e. installed since the wall was originally constructed.
+Evidence is required to support this.

-This choice, along with the construction dateband assigned to this building part, determines the u-value that the EPC methodology uses in the calculation of the final EPC rating.
+This is an important distinction, and as we will see shortly, it is this choice along with the construction dateband assigned to the building part, which determines the level of heat loss this wall contributes in the calculation of the EPC rating.

 (There are also options for combined 'filled cavity' plus 'internal' or 'external' insulation too, if that has also been fitted, but we'll proceed here to consider only 'Filled Cavity').